bartek-rogalski/assignment/README.md

 - How do you apply object oriented programming principles
 - Efficiency

-Feel free to submit your solution as a link to your version control repository or source files.
+Feel free to submit source files of your solution or a link to your version control repository.

 The test is as follows: